 If you have not used our services before, please telephone in the first instance and speak to one of the Business Managers, to discuss the costs and type of services available.
 To then make a referral you will need to complete the following steps:

 - Ensure your staff member is fully informed as to why you are asking them to attend Occupational Health for an assessment.

 - Complete our management referral and consent form (please see related documents on the lefthand side of your screen).
-Along with any supporting documentation, such as a job description or sickness absence record, return referral forms via fax or post to Workplace Health & Wellbeing.
+Along with any supporting documentation, such as a job description or sickness absence record, return referral forms via post to Workplace Health & Wellbeing.

 - Upon receipt of the referral and completed consent form, We will contact you to confirm the next available date of a suitable appointment.